tfiers/tomasfiers.net/content/_index.md

 ## Welcome

 I am a machine learning and software engineer, interested in neuroscience.
-I love to sing, play the viola, and dance balfolk and swing.
+I love to sing, play the viola, and dance balfolk and swing rock.

 You are welcome to read one of my [posts](/posts), or check out some of the things I built under [projects](/projects).